moom825/Discord-RAT-2.0/README.md

 --> !password = grab all passwords
 --> !rootkit = Launch a rootkit (the process will be hidden from taskmgr and you wont be able to see the file)(Admin rights are required)
 --> !unrootkit = Remove the rootkit(Admin rights are required)
---> !help = This help menu
+--> !getcams = Grab the cameras names and their respected selection number --> !selectcam = Select camera to take a picture out of (default will be camera 1)/ Syntax "!selectcam 1" --> !webcampic = Take a picture out of the selected webcam --> !grabtokens = Grab all discord tokens on the current pc --> !help = This help menu
 ```